St. Vincent's Medical Center Riverside: Other departments

 The Department of Pathology and Clinical Laboratory Services offers support to over 2000 outreach physician clients, and the laboratory outreach program, Consolidated Laboratory Services, serves more than just the Greater Jacksonville area.
 The School of Medical Technology also serves as a fully accredited internship program for Medical Technologists.
-The Radiology department provides over 245000 exams yearly and includes MRI, CT, Ultrasound, Nuclear Medicine, and Positron Emission Tomography.
+The radiology department provides over 245,000 exams yearly and includes MRI, CT, ultrasound, nuclear medicine and positron emission tomography.
 Seton Center serves as an educational and healthcare resource for new parents and their babies.
-The Family Medicine Center located across the street from the Medical Center serves 30,000 patients a year and participates in the Vaccine for the Children Program, which is a national program that strives to achieve a 90% child immunization rate by age 2.
+The Family Medicine Center located across the street from the Medical Center serves 30,000 patients a year and participates in the Vaccine for the Children Program, which is a national program that strives to achieve a 90% child immunization rate by age two.
 St. Catherine Laboure' Manor is a long-term care nursing home that also offers short-term rehabilitation services.

 The Teenage Auxiliary/Volunteer program

-The Teenage Auxiliary/Volunteer Program is the modern-day version of the medical center's Candy Stripers program.
+The Teenage Auxiliary/Volunteer Program is the modern-day version of the medical center's candy stripers program.
 Held in the summer, it gives an opportunity for teenagers ages 14–17 to help out in almost every area of the health system; see different aspects of the medical center; gain work experience; and meet others who are also interested in a medical related career.
-Positions are limited and given out in an Orientation meeting after a mandatory interview at the Human Resources office in the main hospital.
+Positions are limited and given out in an orientation meeting after a mandatory interview at the human resources office in the main hospital.
 Applications are taken January.

-Graduate Medical Education
+Graduate medical education

 St. Vincent's Medical Center Riverside operates residency training programs for newly graduated physicians in the fields of family medicine, general pharmacy, and advanced critical care pharmacy.